micahlmartin/nuts/README.md

 ## Models

+## Views

+Views are located in the `app/assets/javascript/views` folder.
+This path is already setup so you can easily return the view from your controller by calling `reply.view('myview.jsx')`.

+### Page layouts

+Page layouts are used to render a full page on the server.
+Constructing things like raw javascript tags for 3rd party libraries or html doctypes is tricky to do with React so it's handy to use a different mechanism.

+Layouts are located in the `app/assets/javascript/views/layouts/page` folder.
+They are rendered as a [lodash template](https://lodash.com/docs#template) and should have a `.template` extension.
+Page layouts should be very generic and provide as little templating as possible.
+For the most part the default template can just be modified to fit your needs.
+It's likely rare that you would need to have more than one.

+### Content layouts

+Content layouts are located in the `app/assets/javascript/views/layouts/page` folder.
+They are useful for providing the meat-and-potatoes structure of the page.
+This is where headers, footers, and menus would likely be rendered using React.
+If you have a splash landing page that doesn't have the same structure then this would be a case to create a new content layout.

 ## Actions

 Actions are simple single purpose functions that act in some way on one or more models.
 They are used to encapsulate business logic.
 They can either be `require`d directly or accessed via `Nuts.actions.myAction`;